-In Moldova, UNDP works to support the country in meeting the gender equality commitments it assumed in the framework of the Sustainable Development Goals and the European integration agenda.
-We do so by incorporating gender equality principles in all the work we do to strengthen national capacities and systems, and in policies and programmes across the three priority areas of UNDP’s development assistance to Moldova - inclusive growth, effective governance, and climate change, environment and energy.
-A particular focus is placed on promoting measures that offer more opportunities for women to participate in decision making, be more employable and take leadership positions in the private sector.
+In Moldova, UNDP works to support the country in meeting the gender equality commitments it assumed in the framework of the Sustainable Development Goals and the European integration agenda..
+We do so by incorporating gender equality principles in all the work we do to strengthen national capacities and systems, and in policies and programmes across the three priority areas of UNDP’s development assistance to Moldova: inclusive growth, effective governance, and climate change, environment and energy.
+A particular emphasis is placed on promoting measures that offer more opportunities for women to participate in decision-making, to be more competitive on the labour market and take leadership positions in the private sector.

 Gender equality and the empowerment of all women and girls are at the heart of UNDP work.
 The Sustainable Development Goals emphasize that the realization of full human potential is not possible as long as half of humanity is left behind.
 Gender equality helps countries to realize the potential of women and men, their families, and communities.
 Achieving equality between women and men is a matter of human rights and is necessary for progressive human development.

-The Republic of Moldova ranks 107 out of 188 countries on Human Development Index (HDI) according to the 2015 Human Development Report.
-In gender equality, however, Moldova ranks higher, with 0.248, occupying place 50 in the Gender Inequality Index (GII), and being included in the 1st group of countries in terms of Gender Development Index, with the value 1.003.
+The Republic of Moldova ranks 107 out of 188 countries in the Human Development Index (HDI) according to the 2016 Human Development Report.
+In gender equality, however, Moldova ranks higher, with 0.232, occupying place 46 in the Gender Inequality Index (GII), and being included in the first group of countries in terms of the Gender Development Index, with a value 1.010.

-To address these issues, UNDP alongside other UN Agencies is supporting the Government of Moldova in developing the next National Programme on Gender Equality for 2016–2020, and will continue to support gender mainstreaming and women empowerment across key development areas in the country.
+To address these issues, UNDP, alongside other United Nations agencies, has partnered with civil society organizations in advocacy for the adoption of Law No. 71, which provides for a 40% gender quota for political parties’ candidate lists and in the Government Cabinet, prohibition of sexism in media and advertising, and the introduction of 14 days of paternity leave.
+It is supporting the Government of Moldova in developing the next National Programme on Gender Equality for 2016–2020, and will continue to support gender mainstreaming and women’s empowerment across key development areas in the country.